 Quick Actions line the top of the page, although they only have icons, so you have to remember what they mean – or tap them to find out.
 There’s little else to do from the app, and it’s all about simple heating controls.

 IFTTT support lets you set or disable a Quick Action, which means you can build your own geolocation rules using a service such as Life360.
-Alternatively, you could use a Flic button or Logitech Pop! with IFTTT to have a physical button to turn your heating off when you go out, and back on when you return home.
+Alternatively, you could use a Flic button with IFTTT to have a physical button to turn your heating off when you go out, and back on when you return home.

 Amazon Alexa support is built in, and the reliability has improved since launch.
 With the skill, you can find out the temperature of a room or change the room temperature.
 Changes are made until the next scheduled change.
 Amazon Alexa supports Quick Actions, too, so you use an Alexa Routine to change your heating mode, for example.